sillyduck23/hi/README.txt

-This program is only on Mac it you can open it then hold option key and right click on on app and press open
+This program is only on Mac  click on the hi app 1 time then hold option key and right click  on app and press open